-O Castro British School is the foremost British school, and the only Cambridge accredited School, in Galicia.
+O Castro British International School is the foremost British school, and the only Cambridge accredited School, in Galicia.
 The school follows the British educational system which is recognised worldwide, not only for academic excellence, but also as system that leads the way in educational development and innovation.

 Our aim is to educate Lifelong Learners, instilling in our students a desire to learn which goes beyond the classroom, developing skills such as critical, analytical and creative thinking, and encouraging our pupils to be constantly curious, proactive in their research and rigorous in their quest for solutions.